Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 The project team will review and collect data on technologies ranging from leading-edge laboratory-scale to full-scale systems.
 The collected data and information will be consolidated into a dashboard where users can select and visualize information specific to their particular situation.
 The project team will also host workshops with the Project Advisory Committee (PAC), partnering utilities, technology providers, and experts to engage the community and incorporate their input in developing the decision support tool.
 The technology database dashboard and decision support tool will be made available to the public once finalized.

-“As the biosolids community begins planning for a future of unprecedented challenges such as PFAS, this project will provide WRF-subscribing utilities easy-to-use tools for quantifying the risks and rewards of developing innovative biosolids technologies while weighing the competing demands.”
+“As the biosolids community begins planning for a future of unprecedented challenges such as PFAS, this project will provide WRF-subscribing utilities easy-to-use tools for quantifying the risks and rewards of developing innovative biosolids technologies while weighing competing demands.”

 ~ Dr. Mo Abu-Orf, Hazen’s Biosolids Practice Leader